CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/01_LAB_14_01_Deploy_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

 In this lab, you will complete the following tasks:

-- Prepare the Azure subscription for deployment of an Azure Virtual Desktop host pool
+- **Task 1:** Prepare the Azure subscription for deployment of an Azure Virtual Desktop host pool

-- Deploy an Azure Virtual Desktop host pool
+- **Task 2:** Deploy an Azure Virtual Desktop host pool

-- Create an Azure Virtual Desktop application group
+- **Task 3:** Create an Azure Virtual Desktop application group

-- Create an Azure Virtual Desktop workspace
+- **Task 4:** Create an Azure Virtual Desktop workspace

-- Grant access to Azure Virtual Desktop host pools
+- **Task 5:** Grant access to Azure Virtual Desktop host pools

 ## Exercise 1: Implement an Azure Virtual Desktop environment using Microsoft Entra joined session hosts